jesusiglesias/HPCDS_SmartTestingTool/README.md

 }
 ```

-* Or locate this file in the *.war* file in **`/WEB-INF/classes/external-config/`** and modify it with the desired configuration.
+* In first way, you must locate this file in the *.war* file in **`/WEB-INF/classes/external-config/`** and modify it with the desired configuration.
 Also, if the *.war* file is deployed in a container, this configuration can be established in the following path: **`/tomcatPath/web-apps/WarFileNameORprojectName/WEB-INF/classes/external-config/`**.
 Then, you only have to restart the application from Tomcat to add or update the new configuration.

 If you decide to continue the second mode, you must make sure you have installed an IDE such as: **IntelliJ IDEA**.
 Besides, you need: